jarviscanada/jarvis_data_eng_CurtisLopes/linux_sql/README.md

 The system follows a client-server architecture where multiple Linux machines (hosts) act as data collection agents.
 Each host runs two Bash scripts: `host_info.sh` (executed once) and `host_usage.sh` (executed every minute via `crontab`).
-These scripts collect hardware specifications and real-time resource usage data, then send it to a central PostgreSQL database hosted in a Docker container.
+These scripts collect hardware specifications and real-time resource usage data, then send it to a central PostgreSQL database hosted in a `docker` container.
 This setup allows for centralized monitoring of systems, making it scalable, portable, and easy to deploy.
 ## Scripts
 - `host_info.sh` is run once by each host in the cluster to gather hardware configuration information about the host
 - `host_usage.sh` is run once every minute by the hosts in the cluster to collect up-to-date information about a given host's usage
 - `ddl.sql` is an SQL file that creates the database and tables in which the data will be stored
-- `psql_docker.sh` is a script to start, stop, or create a PostGreSQL Docker container to store the data collected from the hosts in the cluster
+- `psql_docker.sh` is a script to start, stop, or create a PostGreSQL `docker` container to store the data collected from the hosts in the cluster
 ## Database Modeling
 The database, `host_data`, consists of two tables; `host_info` and `host_usage`.
 For each host, `host_info` stores static hardware specifications, while `host_usage` stores dynamic performance metrics.